gsboast/gettingandcleaningdata/CodeBook.md

 * time... for Time-based Sensor Readings
 * freq... for Fast Fourier Transform or Frequency-based Features

-> The average of the features for the Frequency (freq) doamin, Accelerometer - or Total Acceleration (Acc) for Body Linear (Body) and Jerk (Jerk) signals, plus Magnitude (Mag) Mean and Standard Deviation including X-Y-Z coordinate values for the associated subject/activity pairs were named as follows:
+> The average of the features for the Frequency (freq) doamin, Accelerometer - or Total Acceleration (Acc) for Body Linear (Body) and Jerk (Jerk) signals, plus Magnitude (Mag) Mean and Standard Deviation including X-Y-Z coordinate mean/std. for the associated subject/activity pairs were named as follows:

 * freqBodyAccJerkMagMean
 * freqBodyAccJerkMagStd